hammondeggs/percy/README.md

 #
 ### installation

-Ensure you have the Korg minilogue/prologue sound librarian installed.
+Ensure you have the KORG minilogue/prologue sound librarian installed.
 Now, before you do anything else, **perform a full and complete backup of your synthesizer and save this to disk before continuing**.
 See the sound librarian manual for instructions on how to do this if required.

 Next, select the USER OSCILLATORS tab on the librarian, and drag and drop the requisite file to an available slot in the librarian :
  - for Minilogue xd users, please use percy.mnlgxdunit